Wil Myers: 2019

 Over the offseason before the 2019 season, the Padres signed star third baseman Manny Machado, which moved Wil Myers to the outfield.
 Due to the emergence of corner outfielders Franmil Reyes and Hunter Renfroe in 2018 while Myers was injured, he was also involved in trade rumors, but nothing materialized.
 On opening day, Myers hit the first home run of the Padres season.
 On April 15, Myers hit his 100th career home run in a home loss to the Rockies.
-However, 2019 was considered a lost season for Myers, as he struck out in well over 30% of his plate appearances, struggled in "clutch" situations, and fell out of favor with Green and management.
+However, Myers would have a disappointing season, striking out 168 times (over 30% of his plate appearances) while batting .239 with only 18 home runs.

 Following the DFA of Robbie Erlin on October 31, Myers became the longest-tenured Padre.

 2020

 In the 2020 season shortened by COVID-19, Myers played in 55 of the 60 games and batted .288/.353/.606 with 15 home runs and 40 RBIs.

-On August 18, Myers hit a grand slam in a 6–4 road win against the Texas Rangers, which extended San Diego’s grand slam streak to 2 games.
+On August 18, Myers hit a grand slam in a 6–4 road win against the Texas Rangers, which extended San Diego's grand slam streak to 2 games.
 Two days later, the Padres would make history as the first team in MLB history to hit a grand slam in four consecutive games.

-This year also marked the first winning season and first Postseason appearance for Myers in San Diego, with the Padres making the Postseason for the first time since 2006.
-In 6 Postseason games, Myers slashed .227/.346/.545 with 2 home runs and 5 RBIs.
+This year also marked the first winning season and first postseason appearance for Myers in San Diego, with the Padres making the playoffs for the first time since 2006 as the division second place team in the 16-team playoff format for 2020.
+In six postseason games, Myers slashed .227/.346/.545 with two home runs and five RBIs; Myers hit both of his home runs in Game 2 of the 2020 National League Wild Card Series, which was the first series that the Padres won since 1998 after they beat St. Louis in three games.
+They lost in the 2020 National League Division Series to the Los Angeles Dodgers in a three-game sweep.